 The first thing that I noticed was that the Pepsi Natural is not nearly as sweet as your standard soft drink.
 It’s perfectly pleasant to drink and quite refreshing, just not so super-sweet.
 In order to make this work without the sauce being way too watery is to reduce the Pepsi Natural into a more concentrated form.
 I tried it with and without the reduction technique and the reduction was the crowd favorite.
 The bourbon is totally optional, it worked great without it.

-- 1 bottle of Pepsi Natural
+- 1 bottle of Pepsi Natural (or any other cola-flavored drink)

 - 1 can (6 oz) of tomato paste